ironsigma/syndicate/README.md

 # Syndicate

-In order to run the application the follwoing need to be setup.
+In order to run the application the following needs to be setup.

 For Tomcat update the `context.xml` to have the following: